Cars · Resale guide

 Known Issues — Reported by Real Tata Punch Owners

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Always inspect the rubber pads on the brake and accelerator pedals.
-A car with genuine low kilometers (e.g., 30,000 km) should still have clear grooves and texture on the pedal rubbers.
-If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometers than shown on the odometer—pedals typically lose grooves after 1 lakh km.
-If you see brand new pedal rubbers on a 3-4 year old car, it’s a red flag that someone replaced them to hide real usage.
+Brake & Accelerator Pedal Wear Test (Odometer Fraud Detector): This is a classic.
+Look at the rubber pads on the brake and accelerator pedals.
+A car with genuinely low kilometers—say, under 30,000 km—should still have clear grooves and texture on the pedals.
+If the pedals are smooth, shiny, or worn flat, the car has almost certainly done significantly more kilometers than what the odometer shows.
+Brand new pedal rubbers on a 3-4 year old car are a huge red flag—someone replaced them to hide the real usage.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel, focusing on the 10 and 2 o’clock positions.
-These are the areas that wear first from daily grip.
-A genuinely low-kilometer car will have uniform texture all around.
-If the 10 and 2 o’clock positions are noticeably smoother or shinier than the 6 o’clock position, it indicates the car has been driven a lot, irrespective of the odometer reading.
+Steering Wheel Wear Test: Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+A truly low-km car will have uniform texture all around.
+If the 10 and 2 positions are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a lot, regardless of what the odometer says.

 Warranty Status Timeline